bbauska/LFS171x/README.md

 <h3>Strength Through Diversity</h3>
 As you familiarize yourself more with Hyperledger and the blockchain technologies it fosters in its greenhouse, you will notice the similarities between some of its projects, but most importantly, what differentiates them from one another and the use cases they were designed to address.
 The idea behind this approach was and continues to be that there is no one solution to address the myriad of needs, requirements and use cases.
-"Having a portfolio of projects, though, enables us to have the variety of ideas and contributors to become a strong open source community...
+"Having a portfolio of projects, though, enables us to have the variety of ideas and contributors to become a strong open-source community...
 It's not that our multiplicity of projects has given us strength through numbers, but rather strength through diversity."
 Dan Middleton, All Are Welcome Here (2018)

 **[`^        back to top        ^`](#table-of-contents)**

-<h3 id="ch1-7">1.7 Other Open Source Permissioned Distributed Ledgers (David Huseby)</h3>
+<h3 id="ch1-7">1.7 Other Open-Source Permissioned Distributed Ledgers (David Huseby)</h3>
 <p>
 Security with distributed ledgers really begins here at Hyperledger with our culture of secure software development.